-You may either use a foliar spray for this or attach the liquid with your hose and fertilize while watering the plants.
+You may either use a foliar spray for this or attach the liquid kelp fertilizer with your hose and fertilize it while watering the plants.

 Some gardeners may use a combination of seaweed and fish fertilizer to fertilize their house plants -this seaweed and organic fish emulsion (liquid fish) is sprayed in the foliar method.

 How Much Alfalfa Meal Should I Use?

 Organic fertilizers are best for plants.

-Many gardeners use a combination of Alfalfa meal and kelp (or seaweed fertilizer) to complete the NPK (Nitrogen- Phosphorus- Potassium) content of the soil.
+Many gardeners use a combination of Alfalfa meal and kelp (or seaweed fertilizer NPK) to complete the soil’s NPK ratio (Nitrogen- Phosphorus- Potassium) content.

 The Alfalfa meal is derived from alfalfa grass and is rich in nitrogen and calcium.